 Finally, your CV is a working document that has a beginning, middle and an end so it needs to follow a logical structure and keep the same theme throughout.
 Keep your eye on the detail of your CV: if it is cluttered, the text is too big or small or the appearance is inconsistent, your chance of getting invited to attend an interview is dramatically reduced.

 After all, if you can't keep your own house in order, why would an employer trust you with theirs?

-If you're having trouble getting started, take a look at our range of CV templates.
+If you're having trouble getting started, take a look at our range of free CV templates.